pkliui/machine-learning/README.md

 [He 2015](https://arxiv.org/pdf/1502.01852.pdf)
 * For **ReLU activation** a common initialization is He initialization
 * In Xavier initialization, the activations are assumed to be linear (tanh(z) = z, as the weights are small).
 This does nto work for the ReLU activations.

+### Underfitting and overfitting
+#### Underfitting
+* Underfitting means the model was not trained sufficiently long and performs poorly both on train and validation data.
+* An underfit model is characterised by **high bias and low variance**.
+* Underfitting can be adressed by increasing the capacity of the model  (an ability to fit a variety of different functions)
+* For example,  by increasing the number of hidden layers and (or) the number of nodes in them.

+#### Overfitting
+* Overfitting means a model performs very well on train data and poorly on validation data.
+* An overfit model is characterised by **low bias and high variance**.
+Its performance **varies** strongly for unseen data.
+And it performs very well on the seen data.
+* The model is "too complicated" for this dataset and hence learnt features which do not exist in reality.

+There are two way to address overfitting:
+1. Increase the amount of data used for training.
+  >>> **Grid search**
+  >>> Removal of excess nodes
+2. Reduce the complexity of the model:
+  >>> By decreasing the number of adaptive parameters (layers and nodes) in the network (this is called structural stabilization).
+  >>> Or by controlling the complexity of a model through the use of regularization (via addition of a penalty term to the error function, which encourages the weights to be small).

 ## Useful resources